FaizanMughal/flak_m/Readme.md

 ## In progress

+ - General polishing and bugfixing
  - Make biorifle sludge follow ceiling and wall movement (this might be hard)
- - Add some more effects, maybe some nicer recoil on guns too
+ - Add some more effects
+   - Additional particle effects on explosions
+   - Smoke on spent casings
+   - Visual recoil affecting aim (time to recycle SM's A_Swing once again)
- - General polishing and bugfixing
+ - Additional model optimization and cleanup
- - Trim out unused animations
+   - Trim out unused animations (this one is going to be very time-consuming)
+   - Unify some texture groups (umodel does some weird thing where it separates unlit polys into a new group, even when they're not supposed to be)
+   - Trim out garbage triangles (e.g.: an extra triangle in the biorifle that has no reason to exist (can be seen when using invisibility, looks completely out of place there)
+   - Recenter the backpack mesh (it was a complete hack job to begin with)

+## Future plans

+ - Add ammo counters to Pulsegun, Minigun, Flak Cannon and Rocket Launcher once scripted textures are implemented.

 ## Known bugs